Regret-Based Defense in Adversarial Reinforcement Learning: Regret-based Adversarial Defense (RAD)

-Continuing this separation of "min" in $\check{V}^\pi(.)$, we can prove this proposition. $\blacksquare$ CCER has the optimal substructure property, i.e., the optimal solution for a sub-problem (from time step "t" to horizon "H") is also part of the optimal solution for the overall problem (from time step "0" to horizon "H").
-This allows for Q-learning type learning algorithm to be used to optimize regret when transition and reward models are not available.
-We can also derive regret gradients and so policy gradient-type approaches can also be derived.
+This is a useful objective, as CCER accumulates the myopic regrets at each time step and we minimize this overall accumulation.
+Importantly, CCER has the optimal substructure property, i.e., the optimal solution for a sub-problem (from step $t$ to horizon $H$) is also part of the optimal solution for the overall problem (from step $0$ to horizon $H$).

-\begin{proposition} Consider two policies, $\pi_1$ and $\pi_2$, where the policy is the same for all states at time step $t$: